Cocktail Hour

 Okay.
 This is, after all, the Beverage Section of La Belle Cuisine, so I would

-assume you're looking for mixed drink recipes to spice up your weekend, right?
+assume you're looking for mixed drink recipes to spice up your weekend, no?

-I spent a considerable amount of time today looking through the drink archives
+I spent a good bit of time today looking through the drink archives and soon

-that there were some glaring omissions.
-He should know.
-Ohmigod!
-"Where's
+realized that there were some glaring omissions.
+Wow!
+Where is the Salty

-they are right???)
-Sheesh.
-I just figured everybody knew how to make those.
+Well, I suppose I just figured the everybody knows how to make those.

 YOU do, right?
 Like gin and ginger ale, my Very First Alcoholic Beverage,